cybozu-go/cke/docs/design.md

 1. If the instance has been elected as a leader, go forward.
 Otherwise, do nothing.
 2. Prepare a single operation for k8s to resolve a difference, and record it on etcd.
+3. Clean up garbage of previous failed operations, if any.
-3. Update the operation record with the command to be executed.
+4. Update the operation record with the command to be executed.
-4. Execute a single command for the operation.
+5. Execute a single command for the operation.
-5. Update the operation record with the result of the command.
+6. Update the operation record with the result of the command.
-6. Repeat 3, 4, 5 until the operation completes.
+7. Repeat 4, 5, 6 until the operation completes.
-7. Update the operation record to mark as completed.
+8. Update the operation record to mark as completed.
-8. If there are no more differences, done.
+9. If there are no more differences, done.
 Otherwise, go to 1.

 For example, if the current Kubernetes cluster has the following differences from the desired configuration: